• Home

 To use secure mode, you must complete the following:

-Each of our server-side SDKs includes a method to compute the secure mode hash for a key.
-To learn how, read Generating a secure mode hash.
+2. Configure your server-side or edge SDK to generate the secure mode hash: Most LaunchDarkly server-side and edge SDKs include a method to compute the secure mode hash for a key.
 Alternatively, you can compute the hash yourself.
-To learn how, read Computing the hash manually.
+To learn how, read Compute the hash manually.
+If at any time you reset an environment's SDK key, you will need to regenerate the secure mode hash.

 Enable secure mode during initial setup